 It is very important that all hospitals have a response plan for cardiac arrest in pregnancy.

 Cardiopulmonary resuscitation (CPR) is a lifesaving technique.
-The American Heart Association recommends that everyone — untrained bystanders and medical personnel alike — begin CPR with chest compressions.
+The American Heart Association recommends that everyone — untrained bystanders and medical personnel alike — begin CPR with chest compression.

 Remember, it’s far better to do something than to do nothing at all.